 If you have a female parrot, what better name than Daisy, one of the most famous female birds ever?
 If you have a male and a female parrot, you can always name them Donald and Daisy.

-Lago from Disney’s Aladdin is one of the most well-known parrots ever.
-Loud-mouthed, hilarious, and bright red, you may find your parrot mirrors some of this cartoon character’s fun habits.
+Iago from Disney’s Aladdin is among the most well-known parrots ever.
+Loud-mouthed, hilarious, and bright red, you may find the parrot mirrors some of this cartoon character’s fun habits.

 Are you a Sleeping Beauty fan?
 Do you have a parrot with dark-colored feathers?
 Why not name it after Maleficent’s trusted companion?
 This also works if you have a parrot that likes to get into trouble.